-Shoppers may be watching another consumer's TikTok video, or a YouTube video, and see a product or service featured that they become interested in.
-Sales of Ocean Spray saw a significant sales increase (and Fleetwood Mac's 1970s song 'Dreams' reentered the Billboard
+Shoppers may be watching another consumer's TikTok or YouTube video and see a product or service featured that they're interested in.
+Sales of Ocean Spray saw a significant sales increase (and Fleetwood Mac's 1970s song "Dreams" reentered the Billboard Top 100)

-Top 100) after 61 million views in four weeks of a TikTok user skateboarding whilst drinking Ocean Spray, sound tracked by the song.
-The hashtag #tiktokmademebuyit sat at 3.8 billion views as of the end of July 20214, an increase of 1 billion since May.
-Shoppers may directly ask their peers for product or brand recommendations, which may be linked to buy buttons.
-On WeChat shoppers can see product ratings and obtain real-time advice from their friends.
+after 61 million views in four weeks of a TikTok user skateboarding while drinking Ocean Spray, with that song as the sound track.
+The hashtag #tiktokmademebuyit sat at 54 billion views as of May 2023.4 Shoppers may directly ask their peers for product or brand recommendations, which may be linked to buy buttons.
+On WeChat, shoppers can see product ratings and obtain real-time advice from their friends.
 In Singapore, people living in the same apartment building have created community Facebook accounts and perform group buys, discovering products that others in their building are buying.
-'Word of mouth' has moved from being influential to being commercialized.
+"Word of mouth" has moved from being influential to commercial.

-Used for delivery: In LATAM, WhatsApp is used to buy fruit and vegetables from 'mom and pop' stores, fruit & vegetable chain stores, and goods from pharmacies.
-In other markets such as Southeast Asia, WhatsApp is increasingly being used by individuals with selling 'side hustles' as a sales platform as well as a delivery mechanic.
+Used for delivery: In LATAM, WhatsApp is used to buy fruit and vegetables from "mom and pop" stores, fruit & vegetable chain stores and goods from pharmacies.
+In other markets such as Southeast Asia, WhatsApp is increasingly being used by individuals with selling "side hustles" as a sales platform as well as a delivery mechanism.